 - Care Groups and Emanzi men’s groups.

-CHU therefore in their year 1 of implementation from April 2020-March 31st 2021 realized the following achievements;
+CHU therefore in their year 1 of implementation from May 2020-March 31st 2021 achived the followings;

 - Formed 248 groups of pregnant mothers for antenatal care at community level.